 If you want to mount a single virtual hard disk, double-click the virtual hard disk file to mount it with Parallels Mounter.
-The icon for the selected hard disk appears in the sidebar of the Finder window, together with other Mac OS X icons.
+The icon for the selected hard disk appears in the sidebar of the Finder window, together with other macOS icons.